Luxury B&Bs and hotels in Languedoc |

 What is it, where is it?

-A luxury B&B in Languedoc with an upmarket twist, in an 18th century townhouse in Carcassonne (Aude).
+A luxury bed and breakfast in Languedoc with an upmarket twist, in an 18th century townhouse in Carcassonne (Aude).
 It’s ideally located just off Place Carnot (the main square, where the market is held) in the Bastide Saint Louis or lower town (in other words, not in the fairytale fantasy perched up on the hill, known as La Cité).
 This is a Good Thing: La Cité is thronged with tourists year-round, while the lower city is arguably more authentic and truly French.

 This ultra-stylish chambre d’hôte is tastefully decorated and furnished (we’re talking Farrow & Ball all the way) and run by ex-London ad agency chap Peter and his creative director partner Debrah.
 There are two luxurious apartment-suites with independent access, each with reception room, double bedroom, black slate tiled shower room and kitchen area; the original moulded ceilings, parquet floors, carved double doors and stunning marble fireplaces keep the vibe authentic, but ipod players, wifi access, huge flat screen TVs and DVD players add to the fun.